 (b) by a licensed employee appointed to act as a licensed manager under subsection (12).

-Penalty: $5 000.
+Penalty for this subsection: a fine of $5 000.

 (12) If a licensee that is a partnership does not have a licensed manager, the licensee may appoint a licensed employee to act as the licensed manager and to carry on the business of the licensee as a bookmaker for a period of not more than 28 days or such longer period as the Commission approves.